 Hemp also contains fats that are even harder to spy-natural fatty acids which help the body convert omega fatty acids more efficiently, improve skin condition, lower high blood pressure, and decrease inflammation.

 Hemp is jam-packed with soluble and insoluble fiber.
-In a nutshell,insoluble fibre is the roughage that adds bulk to our digestive waste and helps keep us regular, whilst soluble fibre dissolves in the gut into a gel-like substance that helps the bulk move through.
+In a nutshell, insoluble fiber is the roughage that adds bulk to our digestive waste and helps keep us regular, whilst soluble fiber dissolves in the gut into a gel-like substance that helps the bulk move through.
 Both are equally important in helping your body eliminate toxins and keeps your digestive tract healthy.
 Bonus marks for being low carb, sugar and gluten-free too (show off!).

 Hemp supports immunity by being high in vitamin E and zinc, and a study from the University of South Carolina found hemp can suppress inflammation.
 What’s more, it can be consumed by most of us, even those with other intolerances, as there are no known allergies to the seed.

-Around here at Sagely, we’re huge fans of hemp and it’s not just in our product line, it’s what we’re adding to our food in the morning too.
+Around here at Sagely Naturals, we’re huge fans of hemp and it’s what we’re adding to our food in the morning too.

 Unlike some superfoods, hemp actually has quite a delicious nutty flavor making it great to sprinkle over muesli and salads, add to smoothies or mix through porridge bringing a new dimension of creaminess.

 As versatile as it is nutritious, hemp has a lot going for it.
 No matter how you choose to consume it, hemp is a powerhouse food worthy of a place in your cupboard and health and wellness routine.